Categories > Books > Harry Potter > A Horcrux’s Fate

 Another spasm seized him, more violent than the last.
 His body jolted so hard he nearly knocked Hermione backward.

-Hermione dropped to her knees anyway, her eyes streaming now, her voice barely a whisper as she pleaded, “Harry.
-Please.
+She dropped to her knees anyway, her eyes streaming now, her voice barely a whisper as she pleaded, “Harry, please.
 You have to drink this.
 You’re not alone—we’re all here, okay?
-We love you, all of us.
+We all love you.
 You’ve got to hold on.”

 He couldn’t see her clearly.
 The world had turned to shadow and flame, his vision smeared by tears, pain, and the sheer weight of it all.